580 Mallory Way

 The Nevada Appeal is the longest continuously operating business in Carson City.
 The newspaper celebrated its 150th anniversary in 2015.

-The Nevada Appeal has received numerous awards from the Nevada Press Association, Associated Press and Swift Communications for its coverage of the Carson City area.
+The Nevada Appeal has received numerous awards from the Nevada Press Association and Associated Press for its coverage of the Carson City area.